-Use the Current Version of the Expense Report: The most current version of the Expense Report is available on FINRA's website, or you may request a current Expense Report from the FINRA staff member assigned to your case.
+Use the Current Version of the Expense Report: The most current version of the Expense Report is available on the Forms and Tools page of FINRA's website or you may request a current Expense Report from the FINRA staff member assigned to your case.
 Failure to use the correct Expense Report could delay receiving your reimbursement.